NY Civic Learning Week

 Possible NY Civic Learning Week Activities for Educators and Other Stakeholders

 Join DemocracyReady NY in celebrating NY Civic Learning Week.
-Plan one (or more) of these activities for preK-12 students during the week of March 11-15, 2024, and we’ll help you publicize them.
+Plan one (or more) of these activities for preK-12 students during the week of March 10-14, 2025, and we’ll help you publicize them.
+Contact us at equity@tc.columbia.edu.

 Show us how you’re celebrating!
-Share pictures on social media! #NYCivicLearning2024 #DemocracyReadyNY #NYCivicReadiness
+Share pictures on social media! #NYCivicLearning2025 #DemocracyReadyNY #NYCivicReadiness

-To download and share the social media toolkit and list of activities find a Google document version here.
+To download and print the social media toolkit and list of activities find a Google document version here.

 Community Service